Henry Williams (alias Cromwell): Marriage and issue

 Lady Joan died at Hinchinbrooke and was buried there in All Saints' church in 1584.

 He married secondly, Susan Weeks (d.
 1592), by whom he had no issue, who bore for her arms azure a lion rampant checky argent and gules.
 She was buried at All Saints', Huntingdon, 11 July 1592 but no monument remains of either Sir Henry or of his wives, or indeed any of the name of Cromwell in that place as Huntingdon was devastated during the Civil War and all the monuments and brass plates to the dead were either destroyed or looted.
 Lady Susan died of a lingering illness, which in that superstitious age was blamed on witchcraft.
 On 4 April 1593, in the court presided over by justice Fenner, John Samwell, his wife and daughter were found guilty of causing the death of Joan through witchcraft and executed a few days later (see the Witches of Warboys case).

 Death

-Sir Henry lived to a good old age, dying 6 January 1604.
+Sir Henry lived to 66-67 years of age, dying 6 January 1604.
 He was buried in All Saints' Church, Huntingdon, on 7 January.
 An indication of the funeral pomp used at his interment can be found by the charges of the heralds, which were the same as those incurred at the burial of some of the greatest knights of his day.
 Sir Oliver, the eldest son, gained the bulk of his fortune, to each of the other sons were given estates of about an annual value of £300.